rvintware/voice-payments/README.md

 Money should move at the speed of conversation.
 This repo shows how to turn **speech → intent → Stripe** into a fully-featured developer prototype using Whisper, GPT function-calling, Alloy TTS and a local SQLite mirror for lightning-fast queries.

-> “Show me my failed charges over fifty dollars.”
+> "Show me my failed charges over fifty dollars."
-> “How much revenue did we make today?”
+> "How much revenue did we make today?"
-> “What's the status of payment intent _pi_3RZiF…_?”
+> "What's the status of payment intent _pi_3RZiF…_?"

 All answered aloud in under a second.